 4. And pain during function.

-There are many potential causes for looseness of a lower denture.
+There are many potential causes for the looseness of a lower denture.
 The primary cause is the anatomy of the lower jaw.
-Unlike the upper jaw, the lower jaw does not allow for a easily obtained 360 degree seal of denture borders.
+Unlike the upper jaw, the lower jaw does not allow for an easily obtained 360-degree seal of denture borders.
 The denture must allow space for the tongue and the up and down movement of the floor of the mouth.
 The lower denture must also be fabricated to resist dislodgement by the cheek side gums, called vestibule.

 Additional reasons for ill fitting dentures leading to looseness could include: